regardscitoyens/the-law-factory-parser/README.md

 To run the tests, you can follow the `.travis.yml` file.

     - git clone https://github.com/regardscitoyens/the-law-factory-parser-test-cases.git
-    - python tests_regressions.py <path-to-the-tests-cases>
+    - python tests/test_regressions.py the-law-factory-parser-test-cases

 If you modify something, best in to re-generate the test-cases with the `--regen` flag:

-    - python tests_regressions.py <path-to-the-tests-cases> --regen
+    - python tests/test_regressions.py the-law-factory-parser-test-cases --regen